-The day hike from Budhanilkantha to Nagi Gompa is a popular route for those who want to experience the countryside and hill culture without tackling multi-day trek.
+Nagi Gompa Shivapuri hike from Budhanilkantha is a popular route for those who want to experience the countryside and hill culture without tackling multi-day trek.

-Start at the village of Budhanilkantha and visit the town’s famous temple before starting on the hike.
+Start at the village of Budhanilkantha and visit the town’s famous temple of Lord Vishnu before starting on the hike.
 Much of the route is through the Shivapuri National Park and leads to the Nagi Gumba Monastery.

 Visit Nagi Gompa, a Tibetan Buddhist nunnery within the park then continue steeply uphill through oak, rhododendron and bamboo forest for another three hours to a flat, grassy summit where you can view Himalayan peaks including Ganesh Himal, Langtang-Lirung and Dorji Lhakpa.